 FreeNAS is a FreeBSD based storage platform that utilizes ZFS.
 The fact that it uses a thoroughly enterprise file system and it is free means that it is extremely popular among IT professionals who are on constrained budgets.
 At STH we test hundreds of hardware combinations each year.
 From this experience, we are going to keep a running log of the best FreeNAS drives.
 We are going to focus this guide on FreeNAS servers with under 30 storage devices and will periodically update the listing.

 At STH, our perspective is that you should mirror your boot drives.
 If you go the USB drive route, buy an extra 1-2 drives at the same time.
 Since 32GB drives are all of $10, we would not recommend anything smaller.
 You will want drives that are the same capacity and for the $10 part in a $2000+ server, it pays to have spares just in case a vendor changes capacities slightly over a production run.
-The SanDisk Ultra Fit CZ43 is a popular drive for server applications because of its low profile design.
+The SanDisk Ultra Fit series are popular drives for server applications because of its low profile design.
 That design element allows it to be deployed both in rear I/O plates as well as internal USB type-A headers.

 You can see more of our FreeNAS Buyer’s Guides here.